-- Natural Habitat of Fish, Wildlife, and Plants: - The natural attributes of the Protected Property include grassland, wildlife habitat, and natural open space.
-The butte provides refuge and habitat to black-tailed deer, among other wildlife.
-The open grassland habitats offer many natural resources to the flora and fauna native to the local area.
-This area of the Fall River is a designated Audubon Important Bird area because of the large number of avian species that use the greater Fall River Area and its importance in maintaining bird populations.

-The Protected Property consists of undeveloped open space with a mix of conifers, sage and oak woodlands, and lava outcroppings with patches of shrub/willow riparian vegetation along lower terraces close to the rivers/lake.
+- Natural Habitat of Fish, Wildlife, and Plants: The natural attributes of the Protected Property include grassland, wildlife habitat, and natural open space.
+The open grassland habitats offer many natural resources to the flora and fauna native to the local area. - Sustainable Forestry: The Protected Property consists of largely undeveloped open space with a mix of conifers, sage and oak woodlands, and lava outcroppings.

-- Open Space: - The open and natural character of the Protected Property provides scenic views and open space that can be enjoyed by the general public on the lands behind the town of Fall River Mills at the Pit 1 Forebay and Fall River Pond. - Historic Values: - The cultural and historical significance associated with the Protected Property include traditional cultural properties, archaeological prehistoric and historic-era properties. - Agricultural Uses: - Agricultural uses on the Protected Property include rangeland/grazing and intensification to convert rangeland/grazing land into more intensive agricultural uses, including, without limitation, the growing and production of small grains, wild rice, hay, or silage for livestock food production. - Recreation: - Recreation uses include hunting in season, birdwatching, and hiking.
+- Open Space: The open and natural character of the Protected Property provides scenic views and open space that can be enjoyed by the general public along Highway 299. - Historic Values: The cultural and historical significance associated with the Protected Property include traditional cultural properties, archaeological prehistoric and historic-era properties. - Recreation: Recreation uses include hunting in season, hiking, and shooting sports at the Hat Creek Rifle and Pistol Club.